mit212/lab8_2025/README.md

 When you run this file, three windows will appear.
 One will show your unprocessed raw camera footage, another will show a processed (gamma adjusted image), and the last will have a slider.
 Play around with the slider and see what you observe (make it completely black or white).

-To stop running the script, click on the `IDLE Shell 3.x.x` window and press `Ctrl+C`.
+To stop running the script, click on the `IDLE Shell 3.x.x` window and press `Ctrl+C`, then close the shell window.

 ## 3 Otsu’s Method for Automatic Image Thresholding